quarksb/fantasy/README.md

 # fantasy

-> this is a [demo]( https://quarksb.github.io/fantasy/) to use the magix power of cssstyle matrix3d
+> this is a [demo]( https://quarksb.github.io/fantasy/) to show the magix power of cssstyle matrix3d